exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Transaction fee represents a value in satoshis that is set as a fee for every anchoring transaction.
-It is recommended to set a 2x-3x times bigger transaction fee than the average market fee to ensure that the anchoring transaction does not hang if the Bitcoin network is congested.
+It is recommended to set a 2x-3x times bigger transaction fee than the average market fee to ensure that anchoring is not stalled if the Bitcoin network is overloaded.

 #### Anchoring Schedule